 Board of Directors

 Egg Farmers of Canada is led by a 16-member Board of Directors that is made up of egg farmers from each province and the Northwest Territories, and four industry stakeholders.
-The Board elects a Chairman and the members of the Executive Committee.
+The Board elects a Chair and the members of the Executive Committee.

-Chairman: Roger Pelissero
+Chair: Roger Pelissero

-|Joseph R. W. Smallwood III
+- Joseph R. W. Smallwood III

 Newfoundland and Labrador